Cookies & Cups > Recipes > Dessert > Candied Pecans

 Candied Pecans

-Easy Candied Pecans Recipe
+Why I Love This Easy Candied Pecans Recipe

 • Easy to make.
 This is such a simple and straightforward recipe.
 You only need a handful of pantry staples, and the entire recipe takes just 20 minutes to make.
-In fact, it’s probably easier for you to make a batch of candied pecans than it is to go to the store and buy them!

 • Better than store-bought.
 I love candied nuts, and there are tons of good options if you want to buy them at the store.
 But I’ve found that homemade candy pecans are so much better than anything you can buy.
-The butter and caramel flavors are stronger, the crispy texture is better, and the sugar and salt are much more balanced.
+The butter and caramel flavors are stronger, the crispy texture is fresher, and the sugar and salt are much more balanced.

 • Put them on everything.
-This is such a versatile recipe.
-Candied pecans are the ultimate garnish for everything from ice cream and brownies to salads and chicken.
-And you don’t even need to put them on other foods, because they’re a perfect sweet and salty snack all on their own.
+Candied pecans are the ultimate garnish, add-in, or topping for everything from ice cream and brownies to classic pecan pie.
+They’re also a perfect sweet and salty snack all on their own.

 What You’ll Need